juju/charm-championship/README.md

-This contest inspired by our friends at [Netflix](https://github.com/Netflix/Cloud-Prize).
+This contest is inspired by our friends at [Netflix](https://github.com/Netflix/Cloud-Prize).